 A walking foot is your best friend when it comes to sweater knits.
 It prevents the fabric from stretching while you sew.
 If you don’t have a walking foot, lower the tension of the presser foot so the fabric can slide through the machine easily.

 Feed the fabric through the machine without stretching it.
-Hold it up in front of the machine so the feed dogs don’t have to pull it up, and make sure the fabric on the left side of the foot moves at the same speed.
+Hold it up in front of the machine so the feed dogs don’t have to pull it up, and make sure the rest of the fabric on the left side of the foot moves at the same speed.

 Use a ballpoint needle so you don’t pierce the fabric while sewing.
 A 70/11 for fine knits and an 80/12 for heavier knits.